TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

 ## USB Bootloader Python Script {#USB_BOOTLOADER}

-- This script is used in DFU boot mode for sending the SBL and appimage binaries to the EVM via USB DFU.
+- This script is used in DFU boot mode for sending the SBL and application binaries to the EVM via USB DFU.
 - Make sure that \ref INSTALL_DFU_UTIL tool is installed properly and the DFU enumeration is verified.
 \cond SOC_AM261X
 - The source code for DFU Utils tool is available in GitHub (https://github.com/TexasInstruments/dfu-util) and Prebuilt binary is packaged in SDK.